- AL Reading Service

 At least two people were injured and one person is dead after a shooting at the Riverchase Galleria in Hoover.
 The shooting happened on Thanksgiving night, as shoppers filled stores in search of early Black Friday deals.

 It started when two men got into a fight on the second floor of the Galleria a little before 10 pm.
 Police say one of the men was armed and shot an 18-year-old, who is believed to be in serious condition at UAB Hospital.
-A Hoover police officer shot and killed the gunman.
+Hoover police officer say they shot and killed the gunman.
+(Police officials later said that person was not the shooter.)
 A 12-year-old girl also was wounded and is being treated at a hospital.

 Morgan Phillips was shopping at the mall with her sisters and her mother.
 She and several others hid in the back of a Bath & Body Works store.